-In the present study we introduce a deep neural conditional generative diffusion model for mapping precipitation intensity at the hourly time scale from coincident MW and IR satellite measurements.
-The MW radiances at the top of the atmosphere are provided by SSMI/S (Special Sensor Microwave Imager/Sounder) onboard the DMSP (Defense Meteorological Satellite Program) satellite series, and the IR cloud brightness temperature at 10.3 μ m is provided by the Advanced Baseline Imager (ABI) onboard the GOES-R (Geostationary Operational

-Environmental Satellite) series.
-Most existing radiance-toprecipitation-intensity inversion algorithms focus on estimating the "instantaneous" precipitation intensity at the exact time of the radiometric measurement.
-Here we estimate the mean precipitation intensity for the one-hour period that spans from 30 min before the time of the SSMI/S MW radiometric measurement to 30 min after the time of the SSMI/S measurement.
-The south-eastern part of the continental United States is selected as a testbed area for the development and evaluation of the algorithm.
-Over this region, the ABI imager onboard GOES-16 provides one radiometric image every 5 minutes.
-For an SSMI/S observation occurring at time t, corresponding to the overpass time of the DMPS-F17 satellite over the region of interest, we take the 10-channel multispectral image produced by SSMI/S along with the 13 IR 10.3 μm images produced by ABI from t - 30min to t + 30min as inputs of the neural network.
-The neural network diffusion model generates a map of the hourly precipitation intensity from t - 30minto t + 30min within the area covered by the SSMI/S scan, for every overpass of the DMPS-F17 satellite.
+In the present study, we introduce a deep neural conditional generative diffusion model for mapping precipitation intensity at the hourly timescale from coincident MW and IR satellite measurements.
+The MW radiances at the top of the atmosphere are provided by a special sensor microwave imager/sounder (SSMI/S) onboard the defense meteorological satellite program (DMSP) satellite series and the IR cloud brightness temperature at 10.3 μ m is provided by the advanced baseline imager (ABI) onboard the geostationary operational environmental satellite (GOES-R) series.
+Most existing radiance-to-precipitation-intensity inversion algorithms focus on estimating the "instantaneous" precipitation intensity at the exact time of the radiometric measurement.
+Here, we estimate the mean precipitation intensity for the one-hour period that spans from 30 min before the time of the SSMI/S MW radiometric measurement to 30 min after the time of the SSMI/S measurement.
+The southeastern part of the continental United States is selected as a testbed area for the development and evaluation of the algorithm.
+Over this region, the ABI imager onboard GOES-16 provides one radiometric image every 5 min.
+For an SSMI/S observation occurring at time t, corresponding to the overpass time of the DMPS-F17 satellite over the region of interest, we take the 10-channel multispectral image produced by SSMI/S along with the 13 IR 10.3- μ m images produced by ABI from t - 30 to t + 30 min as inputs of the neural network.
+The neural network diffusion model generates a map of the hourly precipitation intensity from t - 30 to t + 30 min in the area covered by the SSMI/S scan, for every overpass of the DMPS-F17 satellite.
 The target spatial resolution is 5 km.
-For training and evaluating the model, we rely on precipitation maps provided by the NOAA Multi-Radar Multi-Sensor (MRMS, [18]) system which combines ground radar and gauge measurements.
+For training and evaluating the model, we rely on precipitation maps provided by the NOAA multiradar multisensor (MRMS [18]) system which combines ground radar and gauge measurements.

-To account for the uncertainty in the generated fields of precipitation intensity, which is inherent to the limited information content of the passive radiometric measurements and the underdetermination of the inversion, we use the stochastic generation capabilities of the diffusion model to produce a large ensemble of possible realizations (128 realizations in the retained setup) of the precipitation field for each observed scene, instead of a unique "best guess".
+To account for the uncertainty in the generated fields of precipitation intensity, which is inherent to the limited information content of the passive radiometric measurements and the underdetermination of the inversion, we use the stochastic generation capabilities of the diffusion model to produce a large ensemble of possible realizations (128 realizations in the retained setup) of the precipitation field for each observed scene, instead of a unique "best guess."
 All realizations are considered equiprobable, and the ensemble dispersion is treated as a measure of the retrieval uncertainty.
-While, over a large number of scenes, the ensemble mean shall be on average the closest estimate to the truth (in terms of the mean squared error), each realization is a "realistic" precipitation field in the sense that it preserves the expected statistical properties of the true precipitation field (in particular the statistical distribution of the pixel-wise intensities and the spatial correlation).
-The proposed technique is designated as DifERS (Diffusion-based Ensemble Rainfall estimation from Satellite).
+While, over a large number of scenes, the ensemble mean shall be, on average, the closest estimate to the truth [in terms of the mean squared error (mse)], each realization is a "realistic" precipitation field in the sense that it preserves the expected statistical properties of the true precipitation field (in particular, the statistical distribution of the pixel-wise intensities and the spatial correlation).
+The proposed technique is designated as diffusion-based ensemble rainfall estimation from satellite (DifERS).